boywithkeyboard-archive/cachu/guide/hooks/prePurging.md

   hooks: {
     prePurging: async ({ keyOfTargetedEntry }) => {
-      // must return a boolean whether the entry should be purged from the cache return (typeof keyOfTargetedEntry === 'string') // only return entries with a string as their key on reading }
+      // must return a boolean whether the entry should be purged from the cache return (typeof keyOfTargetedEntry === 'string') // only purge entries with a string as their key }
   }
 })